-Ecological benefits depend on riparian attributes and catchment context, but 'some is better than none'
+Ecological benefits depend on riparian attributes and catchment context, but 'some is better than none'.

-The ecological benefits that are achieved by riparian restoration depend on (1) catchment context, (2) large-scale factors that may override restoration efforts, (3) time, and (4) attributes of the restored vegetation.
+The ecological benefits are achieved by riparian restoration depend on:

+- 1. Catchment context.

+- 2. Large-scale factors that may override restoration efforts.

+- 3. Time.

+- 4. Attributes of the restored vegetation.